 6. French Toast Recipe.
 Finally, French Toast.
 One of Nina’s friends proudly declared on Friday that this French Toast recipe was the best in the world and that she planned to come over every Friday to eat it:

-Required: 4 eggs, 2/3 cup coconut milk, 2 tablespoons of cinnamon, thick slices of bread (we use the bread from this recipe).
+Required: 4 eggs, 2/3 cup coconut milk, 2 tablespoons of cinnamon, thick slices of homemade bread.

 1. Beat eggs, coconut milk, and cinnamon together.
 Whisk until well blended.